-1. "I, of course, would be disappointed and somewhat confused as to why you would criticize Brother Hyles' ministry or his family to which he gave nearly 42 years of his life (6:4, February/March 2003, page 3)."

-2. "My loyalty was to him (Hyles).
-(Ibid, page 6)."
+- 1. "I, of course, would be disappointed and somewhat confused as to why you would criticize Brother Hyles' ministry or his family to which he gave nearly 42 years of his life (6:4, February/March 2003, page 3)." - A. This somehow makes Hyles above criticism? - 2.
+"My loyalty was to him (Hyles).
+(Ibid, page 6)." - 3.
 On pages 35-37 is a report from the "2nd Annual Jack Hyles Memorial Conference".
 Everything in the conference was "100% Hyles".
-Not "100% Christ" but "100% Hyles".
-Hyles' son, David, was an honored guest at the conference and was working on Neal's staff, despite the fact that he disqualified himself from the ministry multiple times on moral grounds.

-5. "Hyles is our hero" (ibid, page 36).

-6. "Why should it alarm anyone that as an Independent Baptist preacher I would want to follow and honor Dr. Jack Hyles?
-(Ibid)."

-7. "But, let me remind you...that I stood with your father-in-law, Dr. Jack Hyles, to the very end, and I AM STILL STANDING FOR HIM TODAY (ibid, page 5)."
-(Did Neal also stand FOR CHRIST with the same zeal?)

-8. An advertisement in the November/December 2002 issue of this same magazine reads "Are you a Genuine Independent Baptist?
+Not "100% Christ" but "100% Hyles". - 4.
+Hyles' son, David, was an honored guest at the conference and was working on Neal's staff, despite the fact that he disqualified himself from the ministry multiple times on moral grounds. - 5.
+"Hyles is our hero" (ibid, page 36). - 6.
+"Why should it alarm anyone that as an Independent Baptist preacher I would want to follow and honor Dr. Jack Hyles?
+(Ibid)." - A. Neal tried to make loyalty to Hyles a defining issue to be identified as an "Independent Baptist". - 7.
+"But, let me remind you...that I stood with your father-in-law, Dr. Jack Hyles, to the very end, and I AM STILL STANDING FOR HIM TODAY (ibid, page 5)." - A. Did Neal also stand FOR CHRIST with the same zeal? - 8.
+An advertisement in the November/December 2002 issue of this same magazine reads "Are you a Genuine Independent Baptist?
 Do you identify yourself with the brand of fundamentalism taught by Dr. Jack Hyles?
 Are you interested in perpetuating REAL independent Baptist fundamentalism?
-Then maybe you should advertise your church in The Independent Baptist Contender (Page 10)."
-Translation- you are not a genuine Independent, Fundamental Baptist unless you are a follower of Hyles and advertise your church in Neal's paper.
-If you advertised in Sword of the Lord, Revival Fires! or The Flaming Torch, you were a pseudo-Fundamental Baptist backslider who didn't really care or practice "soulwinning".
+Then maybe you should advertise your church in The Independent Baptist Contender (Page 10)." - A. Translation- you are not a genuine Independent, Fundamental Baptist unless you are a follower of Hyles and advertise your church in Neal's paper.
+If you advertised in Sword of the Lord, Revival Fires! or The Flaming Torch, you were a pseudo-Fundamental Baptist backslider who didn't really care or practice "soulwinning". - B. Notice as well how Neal keeps referring to Hyles as "Doctor", which he was not.
+His doctorate was honorary, given to him by Midwestern Baptist College in Pontiac Michigan, headed by Tom Malone.
+This "fake doctorate" syndrome is a plague in Independent Baptist circles, where you are a nobody unless you have a doctorate, either earned or honorary.
+As one man noted, "There are so many doctors in the church today, you'd think God was sick".